altugbakan/stellar-quest-go/series2/quest8/README.md

 Log into series 2 of Stellar Quest then visit quest.stellar.org/series2.
 Finally drag and drop your Stellar Quest series 2 badge PNG images onto the screen.
 Enjoy!
 ```
 Note you won't be able to solve this challenge using only the laboratory.
 You'll need to host a toml file and for that you'll need a basic server.

-## How to Host stellar.toml?
-Please visit [my hosting repo](https://github.com/altugbakan/stellar-quest-go-hosting) to get help on hosting the file.